Abscessed Tooth: A Dental Emergency

 If you haven’t been to the dentist in awhile because of dental fear or anxiety, we want to assure you that our sedation dentists offer gentle dental care, as well as three sedation dentistry choices.
 Laughing gas, oral sedation, and IV sedation dentistry are all available.

-To discuss your dental condition or to schedule an appointment, please give us a call or send an e-mail:
+If you would like to discuss your dental condition or schedule an appointment, please give us a call or send an e-mail: